 According to David Allen, author of Getting Things Done, a brain dump will help you to identify everything that’s not on “cruise control” in your life.

-A brain dump will also increase your productivity by getting items out of your head.
-You’ll no longer have random thoughts floating around, stressing you out and getting you sidetracked.
-And if you’ve been hanging out in survival mode, you need all the help you can get to de-stress and stop getting sidetracked.
+And if you’ve been hanging out in survival mode, you need all the help you can get to de-stress and stop getting sidetracked!

-As you do a brain dump, you’ll also notice the following health and sanity savers:
+As you do a brain dump, you’ll also notice the following health benefits and sanity savers:

 A brain dump gives you permission to stop worrying about things.
 Once it’s written down, you can create a tangible plan to work through everything that’s stressing you out.
 Sometimes, even just the act of writing it down and getting it out of your head is a stress reliever.